 Bill sighed.
 Now that sounded more like the doctor he knew.
 "Corrupt your plans?" he repeated.

-Nathan, who had been standing nearby and overheard.
+Nathan, who had been standing nearby, overheard the conversation.
 He decided to go help Kristin, just in case her intentions became misconstrued and the admiral got angry.
 "Uh, well, since we're still going to be working, the doctor wanted to do so as well."

 "Oh," the admiral answered, his tone indicating a bit of curiosity.
 "And what did you have planned?"